Nareshix/rsql/README.md

 ### Strict INSERT Validation
 `rsql` checks `INSERT` statements at compile time.
 If you omit a column that is **not null** and has **no default value**, your code will fail to compile.

+1. upsert
+2. transactions
+3. check_constarint in SELECT is ignored for now. aybe in future will add
+4. in case cant infer type do type casting with pg syntax or normal sqlite. but take note ::bool dont work or CAST AS bool also